 NOTE 9 - OPERATING LEASES

-The District and the Clinics lease office facilities under a non-cancelable operating lease.
-The total expense for the leases was 1,106,311 and 1,139,763 for the fiscal year ended June 30, 2014 and 2013, respectively.
+The District leases office facilities under a non-cancelable operating lease.
+The total cost for the leases were \$1,292,881 for the year ended June 30, 2015.
 The future minimum lease payments were as follows: